Summer Listed Property

 How did your portfolio perform?

 We actively manage the fund’s foreign currency exposures.
-As of 31 January 2024, these exposures represented 5.82% of the value of the fund.
-After allowing for foreign currency hedges in place, 3.76% of the value of the fund was unhedged and exposed to foreign currency risk.
+As at 30 June 2024, these exposures represented about 5% of the value of the fund.
+After allowing for foreign currency hedges in place, around 3% of the value of the fund was unhedged and exposed to foreign currency risk.

 What are we thinking about the future?